 Join our LNAT Summer Course

 Coming up this summer, Kate Mackenzie will be running an online course for students preparing for the LNAT.
-This course is strictly limited to 7 pupils, to ensure for plenty of teacher interaction.
+The online course will introduce students to the different question types involved in all components of the LNAT and recommend strategies for tackling them.
 View our schedule and more details.

 The National Admissions Test for Law, or LNAT, can seem like a formidable hurdle for many students applying to read law at university; this is particularly the case when one considers the historically low average scores (usually around 50%) and the fact that many students do not know what to expect.
 However, like most admission tests, the LNAT is simply examining one’s ‘aptitude’ for law and is a test of skills you should have been cultivating in many subjects over the past few years; no prior knowledge is required.

 Whilst some may find this proposition comforting, others may recognise that ‘no prior knowledge required’ is not quite the same as ‘no preparation is required’!
 Indeed, the LNAT requires confidence with a kind of analytical thinking, a strong attention to detail and various reading and writing skills that can be practised and honed in the lead up to the test-day.

 The test itself is a computerised, 2 hour and 15 minute written exam with 2 sections: